-Our next baptism celebration service is scheduled for Sunday, October 29, at 11:00 a.m. at South Bay Bible Church, 578 Montauk Highway, East Moriches, NY 11940.
+Our next baptism celebration service is Sunday, March 10, at 9:00 and 11:00 a.m. at South Bay Bible Church, 578 Montauk Highway, East Moriches, NY 11940.
 We would love for you to join us and support those going "All In" for Jesus at this special church service.

 Why Should I Be Baptized?